 Dr Katherine Ellinghaus joined the History department at the University of Melbourne in 2017.
 Dr Ellinghaus' research is in the history of colonialism, with a particular interest in the imperial histories of the United States and Australia.
 Her first book, Taking Assimilation to Heart (2006), explored cross-cultural marriages between white women and Indigenous men.
 Her second book, Blood Will Tell (forthcoming 2017), examines the discourse of blood during the assimilation period in the United States and how Native American people refused, negotiated and manipulated it.
 Her new project, started at Monash University as part of a Monash Fellowship, is a history of Aboriginal exemption policies and explores the ethical connotations of working in extraordinarily intimate government archives detailing the lives of Indigenous people.
 Katherine did her PhD at the University of Melbourne and is looking forward very much to teaching in the program that imbued her with her passion for history, focusing in particular on subjects that cover histories of empire and colonialism, as well as US and Australian history.

-Dr Reto Hofmann joined the History department at the University of Melbourne in 2017.
+Dr Reto Hofmann will join the History department at the University of Melbourne in 2018.
 Dr Hofman specialises in modern Japanese political and cultural history and has wider interests in 20th-century Asia and Europe, fascism, and imperialism.
 His first monograph, The Fascist Effect: Japan and Italy, 1915-1952 was published by Cornell University Press in 2015.
 He is currently working on an international history of anticommunism centred on Japan but with wider ramifications in Asia, the United States, and Europe.
 As a Hansen lecturer, he looks forward to pursuing his teaching and research interests in these fields, strengthening in particular the History Program's teaching in modern Asian and European history.